 - Meet all academic and related qualifications for membership.

-Membership for the 2013-2014 academic year will open in Spring 2013.
-Interested students should begin preparing themselves as early as Fall 2012 to meet all stated qualifications.
+Membership selection for the 2014-2015 academic year is complete.
+Interested students should begin preparing themselves as early as fall 2014 to meet all stated qualifications.

-Opportunities to enroll in and complete the Emergent Leaders program are already underway for Fall 2012.
-If you are interested in the program, please visit us in the Center for Student Leadership & Service, UC 316!
+Opportunities to enroll in and complete the Emergent Leaders program will open immediately following New Student Orientation during the first week of school.
+If you are interested in the program, please visit us in the Center for Student Leadership & Service, UC 316 or email us at email@example.com